amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 In **IN**, the *mean* and *std deviation* are computed for each sample and each channel along the `(H, W)` axes.
 Again, the calculations are independent of batch size.

+### Group Normalization Explained
 Finally, for group norm, the batch is first divided into groups (32 by default, discussed later).
 The batch with dimension `(N, C, W, H)` is first reshaped to `(N, G, C//G, H, W)` dimensions where `G` represents the **group size**.
 Finally, the *mean* and *std deviation* are calculated along the `(H, W)` and along `C//G` channels.
 This is also illustrated very well in `fig-3`.

 One key thing to note here, if `C == G`, that is the number of groups are set to be equal to the number of channels (one channel per group), then **GN** becomes **IN**.

 And if, `G == 1`, that is number of groups is set to 1, **GN** becomes **LN**.

-I would like for the reader to take a minute here and make sure that he understands the differences between these techniques mentioned above.
+I would like for the reader to take a minute here and make sure that he/she understands the differences between these normalization techniques mentioned above.

 ### Benefits of Group Normalization over other techniques